- One Day Tours

 Please note the objective of this project is to study the sharks, their food and many other factors.
 Although we hope to be watching and observing them both in and out the water, the goal is gather quality data rather than like our tourism style tours during the summer season.
 Passengers will be expected to assist with taking measurements, data gathering and work up of samples.

-Depending on the weather and previous day's results, we will use the morning to study our plankton samples and photo ID images from the day before.
+Depending on the weather and previous day's results, we will use either the morning or afternoon/evening to study our plankton samples and photo ID images from the day before.

-Our survey route will depending on previous shark sightings and weather and changes on a daily basis.
-We can be 100m from our base or up to 40-50 miles away.
+Our survey route on the water will depending on previous shark sightings and weather and changes on a daily basis.
+We can be 100m from our base or up to 20 miles away.

 - 4-8 days research based expedition